 With an output message to a service, openUTM starts the follow-up program unit specified at the last synchronization point.
-This program unit has to read the reset message; subsequently the output message can be read; status information from the job-receiving services may be present, too.
-If the (uppermost) job-submitting service participated in the reset transaction, then openUTM issues message K034.
+This program unit has to read the rollback message; subsequently the output message can be read; status information from the job-receiving services may be present, too.
+If the (uppermost) jobsubmitting service participated in the rolled back transaction, then openUTM issues message K034.